-2) Gradually increasing transmission range: Although a removal of links as described above is a practical approach, in many cases a removal can cause a disconnected network.
-Therefore, approaches must be considered, which increase the number of links by adjusting the transmission range.
+2) Gradually increasing transmission range: Although a removal of links as described in III-B1 is a practical approach, in many cases - in particular in sparse networks - a removal can cause a disconnected network.
+Therefore, approaches have to be considered that increase the number of links.

-The transmission range r of the devices can be set to a minimum value, r = min, to establish communication in a network.
-Due to energy concerns, min is in practice often set to a value close to 0.
-According to required fault tolerance, devices increase r gradually to establish additional links in the network (cf. Fig. 2).
-This process can last until either a criterium for fault tolerance is reached or the maximum transmission range, max, has been reached.
+The transmission range r of the devices can be set to a minimum range r=min required to establish communication in a network.
+In practice, min is often set to a value close to 0.
+According to the fault tolerance criteria or threshold, devices increase r gradually until the criteria is reached or the transmission range is the maximum transmission range max.